cleatherbury/Google_Data_Analytics/1-Foundations/Course-1/Exam.md

 - [x] &ensp;```Drawing conclusions from your analysis```
 - [x] &ensp;```Sharing your results with subject matter experts```

+> ```Data-driven decision making is using facts to guide business strategy by gathering and analyzing data, uses it to uncover trends patterns and relationships```

 Question 6
 To get the most out of data-driven decision-making, it’s important to include insights from people very familiar with the business problem.
 What are these people called?